 'Turkish jets will join the operation'

-Also on Tuesday, Turkey's Prime Minister Binali Yildirim said Turkish jets have not yet been used in the offensive to retake Mosul - but will be deployed when the time comes.
+In a seperate speech to AKP delegates in Ankara on Tuesday, Turkey's Prime Minister Binali Yildirim said Turkish jets have not yet been used in the offensive to retake the Iraqi city of Mosul from ISIL, but will be deployed when the time comes.

-"There is agreement on Turkey taking part in the coalition in Iraq," Yildirim told delegates of the ruling AK party in Ankara.
+"There is agreement on Turkey taking part in the coalition in Iraq," Yildirim said.

-Meanwhile, Foreign Minister Mevlut Cavusoglu said an Iraqi delegation was due to arrive in Turkey towards the end of the week, amid diplomatic efforts to de-escalate the tensions between the two countries.
+Meanwhile, Foreign Minister Mevlut Cavusoglu said an Iraqi delegation was due to arrive in Turkey towards the end of the week, as diplomats try to de-escalate the tensions.

-"Both sides essentially have the will to solve this through dialogue," Cavusoglu said on Tuesday during a visit to Uzbekistan, according by the Anadolu news agency.
-He added that the delegation would come "maybe Thursday".
+"Both sides essentially have the will to solve this through dialogue," Cavusoglu said Tuesday during a visit to Tashkent, quoted by the Anadolu news agency.
+He added the delegation would come "maybe Thursday".

-It comes after a top-level Turkish delegation led by foreign ministry under-secretary Umit Yalcin went to Baghdad on Monday.
+It comes after a top-level Turkish delegation led by foreign ministry undersecretary Umit Yalcin went to Baghdad Monday.